parth102001/Movie-Discovery-App/README.md

 TMDB does not support uploading user reviews or images.
 The review upload feature is implemented as a mock upload to demonstrate file handling.

+Note
+TMDB API access may be restricted in certain regions (including India).
+While running the project locally or using the APK, please ensure that a VPN is enabled if movie data does not load.